ball pit.jpg

 PET CLASSES

 These classes use positive reinforcement and emphasize basic obedience skills and learning to focus in the presence of other people and dogs.
-They are designed for family pets, but handlers who compete in dogs sports are also welcome.
+They are designed for family pets, but handlers who compete in dog sports are also welcome.

 STAR Puppy